rahulbordoloi/rahulbordoloi/README.md

 I'm a Vivid Pythonista :snake:, but C++ by :heart:.
 Linux Fanboy :penguin:. <br>
 Passionate about Converting Problem Statements into Efficient and Automated Solutions.
-Currently seeking opportunities in the Industry of Software Development and Data Science.
+Currently working as a Data Scientist (ASE-1) at HighRadius, Bhubaneswar.
 Much passionate about contributing to the Open Source Community :octocat:.
 <br>

 <!--[Linkedin](https://linkedin.com/in/rahulbordoloi) <br>